-Cath Clarke Counselling Coordinator Bachelor of Counselling
+Cath Clarke: Bachelor of Counselling

 My name is Cath Clarke, I joined the Nelson Women’s Centre in 2020.
 I hold a Bachelor of Counselling degree and I am a Provisional Member registered with the New Zealand Association of Counsellors.
 I am passionate about working alongside women to navigate through their difficulties.
 I have a caring, calm nature and place trust in a collaborative relationship within counselling.
 I believe counselling brings about positive change, creating growth in one’s life.
 The approaches I use are a person-centred approach, solution-focused therapy, and cognitive behavioural therapy.
 I work alongside the client to assist the client to bring about change, to reach their desired goals, and to help a client to challenge negative thinking, also bringing mindfulness techniques into practice to improve client wellbeing.

-Sally Scott Senior Student Counsellor
+Sally Scott: Senior Student Counsellor

 I emigrated from South Africa and am married with adult children.
 I have lived experience with mental health, disability and parenting challenges, autism, and neurodiversity.
 I have a degree in psychology and am currently studying toward a Bachelor of Counselling.
 I have volunteered at NWC since 2021 and am now a student counsellor.

 I have experience working with all kinds of people, including immigrants, refugee background, tertiary students and the neurodiverse.
 Being a mature woman, I bring not only academic training but also many years of life experience to my counselling practice.
 Clients tell me I am compassionate, approachable, friendly, empathetic, and trustworthy.
 I can offer you a safe, calm, welcoming, respectful counselling space, where together we can explore and understand your challenges and enable growth and change.

 Karen Paice: Senior Student Counsellor